CAPSTONE-2022-2023/Group_22/use_cases/create_account.md

 ### Alternate Flows
 * If a customer enters invalid information:
-    1. A nested numbered list The system prompts the customer to re-enter valid information.
+    1. The system prompts the customer to re-enter valid information.
 * If customer accounts exists:
-   1. A nested numbered list The system displays a message indicating that this account is already exists.
+   1. The system displays a message indicating that this account is already exists.
 * If the password is not long or complex enough:
-   1. A nested numbered list The system prompts the customer to re-enter the minimum length and complexity standard password.
+   1. The system prompts the customer to re-enter the minimum length and complexity standard password.

 ### Postconditions
 After a customer has successfully created an account, the database saves the information.
 The customer receives an email with a confirmation.